juandavidzuluaga/doc-otobo-admin/content/glossary.rst

       Similar to a web hook, a provider operation offers a specific sub-set of OTOBO Perl API functionality to external systems.

    Process
       Part of the process management.
+A process defines the workflow for a task and consists of activities, activity dialogs, transitions and transition actions.

+   Process Management
+      Part of OTOBO to support definition of workflows for recurring tasks.

    Process Path
       Part of the process management.
+A process path describes the connections between the parts of a process.

    Resource
       A resource is any object which has effective permissions.
 This can be, but is not limited to, a ticket, dashboard widget, statistic, or module.